 In traditional Disney films, the main female character usually makes a transition from being an ordinary woman into becoming a Princess by the end of the film.
 In Enchanted (2007) the character of Giselle is a would-be Princess who makes the transition to becoming an ordinary modern woman.
 (The supporting character Nancy does become a princess in her place.)

 At the end of the movie, Nathaniel is signing copies of his book in a bookstore.
-As the camera pans in on the exterior of the shop, you can see a poster advertising a cookbook called "Merriweather's Guide to Baking."
-Merriweather was the name of one of the good fairies in Disney's Sleeping Beauty, and there is a scene where she has a magical argument with Flora over the baking of Briar Rose's birthday cake.
+As the camera pans in on the exterior of the shop, you can see a poster advertising a cookbook called "Merryweather's Guide to Baking."
+Merryweather was the name of one of the good fairies in Disney's Sleeping Beauty (1959), and there is a scene where she has a magical argument with Flora over the baking of Briar Rose's birthday cake.